VicPeralta/My-Web-Projects/README.md

 <div>
 <h1>Capablanca Memorial</h1>
-A site about a Chess event of one of the greates chess players
+A site about a Chess event of one of the greatest chess players of all time.

 <img src="./capablancaEvent.png">